jonathanpberger/delux-sustain-talk/sustain.md

 # Why Now?
 - The Lean UX book is out!
 - We're starting to codify some of these techniques!
-- Now is a great time to review the intersection of Agile and Design
+- Now is an opportune time to review the intersection of Agile and Design

 ---

 # Origin Story

 ---

 I started as
 # a self-taught designer